AbdallahSafi/reading-notes/class-02.md

 #content p em{
 color: #f00
 }
-#content  p em{ color: #foo}
 ```

-This rule wins out because it is the most specific of the three.
+The last rule above rule wins out because it is the most specific of the three.

 - **Sort by Order**